ehrenbrav/nestcamDIY/README.md

 For battery and solar setups:

-- Connect a 6-inch USB-C extension cord to the charging jack on the UPS HAT
+- Connect a 6-inch USB-C extension cord to the charging jack on the UPS Hat

 In all cases:

-- Route the cables through the notchs in the enclosure
+- Route the cables through the notches in the enclosure
-- make sure there is some slack both inside and outside the enclosure
+- Make sure there is some slack both inside and outside the enclosure for strain relief

 For solar setups, also attach the solar power cable you previously made and route it through one of the notches.